-- Programming parameters and control loop behavior are described in the online help of the setup software. - The setup of any fieldbus is described in the corresponding manual on the DVD.
+- Programming parameters and control loop behavior are described in the WorkBench online help. - The setup of any fieldbus is described in the corresponding manual on the DVD.

-10.2 SetupAKD-B, AKD-P, AKD-T
+10.2 Setup AKD-B, AKD-P, AKD-T

-10.2.1 Setup software WorkBench
+10.2.1 WorkBench Installation

-This chapter describes the installation of the setup software WorkBench for AKD-B, AKD-P and AKD-T drives.
-WorkBench is not used for setting up the AKD-M (AKD PDMM), for this drive variant the KAS IDE software must be used ( $\rightarrow$ # 196).
+This chapter describes the installation of the WorkBench software for AKD-B, AKD-P and AKD-T drives.
+For setting up the AKD-M (AKD PDMM) please use the KAS IDE software ( $\rightarrow$ # 192).